Healthdirect Free Australian health advice you can count on.

 When should I call triple zero (000) and ask for an ambulance?

 If you have any of the symptoms below, call triple zero (000) immediately and ask for an ambulance.
-If calling triple zero (000) does not work on your mobile phone, try calling 112.

-While waiting for the ambulance
+While waiting for an ambulance:

 Chew 300mg aspirin straight away, unless you're allergic or your doctor has told you not to.
-Do not give aspirin to anyone under 12 years.

 What are the warning signs of a heart attack?

 There are several different warning signs of a heart attack, and they are not always sudden or severe.
-Whether or not your chest pain symptoms include mild to severe pain, they should be considered heart-related until proven otherwise.

-• discomfort or pain in the centre of your chest — a heaviness, tightness or pressure, like something heavy sitting on your chest, or a belt tightening around your chest, or a bad case of indigestion
+• Discomfort or pain in the centre of your chest — a heaviness, tightness or pressure, like something heavy sitting on your chest, or a belt tightening around your chest or a bad case of indigestion.

-• discomfort in your arms, shoulder, neck, jaw or back
+• Discomfort in your arms, shoulder, neck, jaw or back.

-Image showing the common symptoms of a heart attack
+Other symptoms of heart attack can include:

 Women and men can experience the signs and symptoms of a heart attack differently.

-CHECK YOUR SYMPTOMS — Use our chest and back pain Symptom Checker and find out if you need to seek medical help.
+CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What are the causes of chest pain?

 Chest pain can be a symptom of many different conditions, some of which are more serious than others.
-It’s best to seek medical attention for any chest pain in case it is heart-related.

-Common non-cardiac causes of chest pain include:
+Common heart-related causes of chest pain include:

-Less common causes of chest pain include:
+Other common causes of chest pain include:

-• shingles (herpes zoster) — an infection that typically causes pain before a skin rash appears
+• Shingles (herpes zoster) — an infection that typically causes pain before a skin rash appears.

 Resources and support

-Aboriginal and Torres Strait Islanders
+Aboriginal and/or Torres Strait Islander peoples

 Other languages